-This course examines the family therapy movement from a historical perspective as well as introduces the student to the major schools of family therapy.
-Learning will take place through a combination of theoretical input, case studies, student presentation and personal reflection.
+This course examines the family studies field from a systemic perspective.
+Some of the topics explored may include: Genogram, Attachment Theory, Risk and Resilience after Divorce, and Normative Family Transitions.
+Learning will take place through a combination of theoretical input, case studies, student presentations and personal reflection.

-Prerequisites: 30 credits
+Prerequisites: 30 credits or permission of the instructor.